Zurab Rtveliashvili and Ekaterina Sisfontes

 by Vladimir Mayakovski

-The first citizens that totalitarian regime attacks – poets, writers, and artists.
+The first citizens that the totalitarian regime attacked – were poets, writers, and artists.

-Vladimir Mayakovski is a famous Russian writer, poet and visual artist who represents all the art forms.
+Vladimir Mayakovski is a famous Russian writer, poet, and visual artist who represents all art forms.

 The multicultural and multimedia performance PassPort produced by

 Giljotin Theater, Stockholm, Sweden is based on his life, destiny, and poems.

 His life has inspired many artists around the world with its poetic charge of political beliefs and moral choices that remain current in an increasingly nationalistic world.